- Touring the Windows Phone Store

-Once you've found the page you want, there are a few ways to get around it.
+Once you've found the page you want, there are a few ways to navigate it.
 Try any of the following:

-- To zoom in, spread your thumb and forefinger apart to zoom.
+- To zoom in, spread your thumb and forefinger apart on the screen.
 Pinch them together to zoom out.

 - To automatically centre and zoom in, double-tap the spot you want to zoom to.
 Double-tap again to zoom back out.

 - To open a link, just tap it.

 - To search for specific text on a page, tap More > Find on page.

 - If you see a phone number or street address, you can often tap it to dial the number or map the address.

 To return to a webpage you've visited